-For Dr Ann Luce, her extensive work in the sensitive communication around suicide began when her partner Richard died by suicide in 2006.
+For Professor Ann Luce, her extensive work in the sensitive communication around suicide began when her partner Richard died by suicide in 2006.

-Throughout her career, Ann has been driven by her desire to prevent suicide and use her expertise as a communicator to play an active role in protecting life.
+Throughout her career, she has been driven by her desire to prevent suicide and use her expertise as a communicator to play an active role in protecting life.

-Dr Luce, an Associate Professor in Journalism and Communication at BU, has had a long and successful career in both journalism and academia.
+Prof. Luce, a Professor of Journalism and Health Communication at BU, has had a long and successful career in both journalism and academia.

-Using the insight of her research, fuelled by personal experience and her professional practice working with those in public health and the NHS, Dr Luce is uniquely placed to offer insight to help other communicators in the way they talk about suicide.
+Using the insight of her research, fuelled by personal experience and her professional practice working with those in public health and the NHS, she is uniquely placed to offer insight to help other communicators in the way they talk about suicide.

 The role of the media